dberg258/Skylog/README.md

   Option #2: Sign in
     - Press the "User Login" button located at the top right of the webpage.
-    - If a correcr username is inputted, all of the users flights will be
+    - If a correct username is inputted, a list of the users flights will be displayed.
+Each listed flight will bea clickable
+      link.
+Clicking on a flihgt will redirect the page to the analysis of that flight log.
+Additionally, safety data will be displayed towards the bottom.
+Once a flight log is loaded, a list of the users flights will still be lsited at the bottom.